ericglau/HyperledgerBesuGenerators/besu-appsody-stack/README.md

 # Hyperledger Besu Apposody Stack

-[Appsody stack](https://appsody.dev/docs/stacks/stacks-overview/) for developers writing apps on Hyperledger Besu.
+[Appsody](https://appsody.dev/) stack for developers writing apps on Hyperledger Besu.

+Developers can deploy the stack with a single command, and use another command start their development runtime entirely on a container.

 ## Prerequisites
 * [Docker](https://www.docker.com/)